sandmanns/gefaar/README.md

 ### Example

 Select version `Export`.
 Keep default parameters (`File name` Standard,`Year` 2021, `Specimen` All).
-Select 'per species' and 'per clinic' and check all possible analysis options.
+Select 'per species' and 'per clinic/unit' and check all possible analysis options.
 Execute `Download`.
 A PDF report, containing all resistance cluster analyses, is automatically generated.
 The output file to be expected is available in 'Example/Output/GEFAAR_Resistance-Cluster-Analyses_2022-11-09.pdf'.

 As an alternative: select version `Interactive`.
 Keep default parameters (`File name` Standard,`Year` 2021, `Specimen` All).
-Select either 'per species' or 'per clinic' and check all possible analysis options.
+Select either 'per species' or 'per clinic/unit' and check all possible analysis options.
 Execute `Start analysis`.